David Nelson Jr. Memorial Fund

 The David Nelson Jr. Memorial Fund provides educational scholarships for children of deceased organ and tissue donors.

-On June 6, the Nelson family awarded 7 scholarships at Gift of Life Donor Program.
-Six of the winners and their families were present for the awards.
-Each student was awarded $1,000 to pursue their education.
-The 2016 winners are:
+Again this year, the Nelson family awarded scholarships to Gift of Life Donor Program donor family members.
+The four winners were each awarded $1,000 to pursue their education.
+The 2017 winners are:

-Join us for the 8th Annual David's Parrot Party Fundraiser on July 9!
-Details here!
+Join us for the 9th Annual David's Parrot Party Fundraiser on July 8!
+Find Details here!

 David Nelson Jr. passed away suddenly in July 2006.
 During his journey, David’s compassion for others resulted in his decision to be an organ donor.
 Because of his courageous efforts, five other people have received organs necessary to save or improve their lives.
 While his loved ones continue to struggle daily with their grief, knowing that David was able to improve the lives of other people and their families eases their pain.